facil-io/cstl/fio-stl.md

 -------------------------------------------------------------------------------
 ## Local Memory Allocation

-The facil.io Simple Template Library includes a fast, concurrent, local memory allocator designed for shot-medium object life-spans.
+The facil.io Simple Template Library includes a fast, concurrent, local memory allocator designed for grouping together objects with similar lifespans.

 Multiple allocators can be defined using `FIO_MEMORY_NAME` and including `fio-stl.h` multiple times.